DanyloKaraulanov/Cyclistic-Bike-Share-Case-Study/README.md

 ### Trip Length Distribution
 - Members: the largest number of trips are short ones **(5-15 minutes)**.
-- Casual riders: the largerst number of trips shifted between **15-30 minutes in 2019** to **30-60 minutes in 2020**, possibly reflecting changing tourism/commuting dynamics.
+- Casual riders: the largest number of trips shifted between **15-30 minutes in 2019** to **30-60 minutes in 2020**, possibly reflecting changing tourism/commuting dynamics.

 ### Estimated Revenue Analysis
 - Members generated **~150× more revenue** than casual riders across both years.